robotcourses/robotframework-browserstack/README.rst

     robot -d log test_file.robot

-Another example, containing the keywords from the Browserstack Library, in a more structured way is in [this repository](https://github.com/robotcourses/RF_Appium)
+Another example, containing the keywords from the Browserstack Library, in a more structured way is in https://github.com/robotcourses/RF_Appium